Ron Chernow

-Ronald Chernow (/ˈtʃɜːrnaʊ/; born March 3, 1949) is an American writer, journalist and biographer.
+Ronald Chernow (/ˈtʃɜːrnaʊ/; born March 3, 1949) is an American writer, journalist, and biographer.
 He has written bestselling historical non-fiction biographies.

-He won the 2011 Pulitzer Prize for Biography and the 2011 American History Book Prize for his 2010 book Washington: A Life.
+Chernow won the 2011 Pulitzer Prize for Biography and the 2011 American History Book Prize for his 2010 book Washington: A Life.
 He is also the recipient of the National Book Award for Nonfiction for his 1990 book The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance.
-His biographies of Alexander Hamilton (2004) and John D. Rockefeller (1998) were both nominated for National Book Critics Circle Awards, while the former served as the inspiration for the popular Hamilton musical, for which Chernow worked as a historical consultant.
-Another book, The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family, was honored with the 1993 George S. Eccles Prize for Excellence in Economic Writing.
-As a freelance journalist, he has written over sixty articles in national publications.
+His biographies of Alexander Hamilton (2004) and John D. Rockefeller (1998) were both nominated for National Book Critics Circle Awards.
+His biography of Hamilton inspired the popular Hamilton musical, which Chernow worked on as a historical consultant.
+For another book, The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family, he was awarded the 1993 George S. Eccles Prize for Excellence in Economic Writing.
+As a freelance journalist, Chernow has written over sixty articles for various national publications.

-Personal background
+Early life and education

-Ronald Chernow was born on March 3, 1949, in Brooklyn, New York.
-His father Israel was the owner of a discount store and creator of a stock brokerage firm; his mother Ruth was a bookkeeper.
+Chernow was born on March 3, 1949, in Brooklyn, New York.
+His father, Israel, was the owner of a discount store and creator of a stock brokerage firm; his mother, Ruth, was a bookkeeper.
 He is brother to Bart Chernow and uncle to Shandee Chernow.
 He is of Jewish descent.
-Chernow was voted "Most Likely to Succeed", and was Class President and Valedictorian when he graduated in 1966 from Forest Hills High School in Queens, New York.
+Chernow was voted "Most Likely to Succeed", and was class president and valedictorian when he graduated in 1966 from Forest Hills High School in Queens in New York City.
 Chernow graduated summa cum laude from Yale University in 1970 and Pembroke College at Cambridge University with degrees in English literature.
 He began but did not finish a PhD program.
 He says that in politics he is a "disgruntled Democrat" and gives his religion as "Jewish, though more in the breach than the observance."

-He married Valerie Stearn in 1979; she died in January 2006.
+Chernow married Valerie Stearn in 1979; she died in January 2006.
 Valerie S. Chernow was an assistant professor of languages and social sciences at the New York City College of Technology.